japila-books/spark-sql-internals/docs/physical-optimizations/PlanSubqueries.md

 For every spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[ScalarSubquery (SubqueryExpression)] expression in the input SparkPlan.md[physical plan], `apply` does the following:

 .
-Builds the spark-sql-QueryExecution.md#executedPlan[optimized physical plan] (aka `executedPlan`) of the spark-sql-Expression-SubqueryExpression-ScalarSubquery.md#plan[subquery logical plan], i.e. creates a spark-sql-QueryExecution.md#creating-instance[QueryExecution] for the subquery logical plan and requests the optimized physical plan.
+Builds the [optimized physical plan](../QueryExecution.md#executedPlan) (aka `executedPlan`) of the spark-sql-Expression-SubqueryExpression-ScalarSubquery.md#plan[subquery logical plan], i.e. creates a [QueryExecution](../QueryExecution.md) for the subquery logical plan and requests the optimized physical plan.

 .
 Plans the scalar subquery, i.e. creates a spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md[ScalarSubquery (ExecSubqueryExpression)] expression with a new spark-sql-SparkPlan-SubqueryExec.md#creating-instance[SubqueryExec] physical operator (with the name *subquery[id]* and the optimized physical plan) and the spark-sql-Expression-SubqueryExpression-ScalarSubquery.md#exprId[ExprId].